-Applicants will receive an acknowledgement letter after an application is received.
+Applicants will receive an acknowledgment letter after an application is received.
 Additional information or details may be requested as part of a preliminary check and further information may be requested by the Planning Officer as part of a more detailed assessment process.

 Applications may need to be advertised for public comment.
 This may include seeking comment from adjoining landowners or government agencies, a sign on the development site and a notice in the local newspaper.
 Applicants will be advised of any advertising requirements.

-Once the advertising process is completed an application may be determined by Officers under delegated authority; however some applications may need to be referred to Council for determination.
+Once the advertising process is completed an application may be determined by Officers under delegated authority; however, some applications may need to be referred to Council for determination.

 Development Approvals specify a length of time during which the approval remains valid.
 This is the time within which a building permit should be obtained and development commenced.

 Prior to submitting an application, applicants may wish to discuss their proposal with Shire Officers to determine whether the application is consistent with the relevant statutory provisions and for further information on the information which should accompany the application.
 The proposal may require consideration by a number of departments, and Shire officers are available to discuss the proposal either by telephone or a meeting can be arranged using the following contact details:

 Shire Telephone number (08) 9727 0222 or email firstname.lastname@example.org